Yelp/kegmate/KegPad/README.md

 ## Admin

-Tap the bottom left of the screen to pull up the admin interface, which is very basic at the moment.
+Tap the bottom left of the screen to pull up the admin interface.
+The default password is 'kegmate' and can be changed in Admin Settings.

 ## Importing